 The program develops an Eligibility Report that addresses and documents compliance with ACAOM standards, with particular emphasis placed on compliance with each of the Eligibility Requirements and its progress and action plans for meeting fully the Standards and Criteria for Accreditation.
-The master’s or doctoral program prepares three copies of its Eligibility Report in paper format, and one electronic copy.
+The master’s or doctoral program prepares three electronic copies of its Eligibility Report on three separate USB drives.

 The program submits three electronic copies of its Eligibility Report, along with a non-refundable review fee, to the ACAOM office by October 1 if the program is to be considered for candidacy at a summer Commission meeting or by April 1 for consideration at a winter Commission meeting.
 The report must be prefaced by a completed Eligibility Report cover sheet.
 Commission staff reviews the report for completeness and substance to assess whether the program is ready for a site visit.

 Before an Eligibility Report can be accepted for processing, it must present a factual and complete compilation of narratives with supporting documentation, where applicable, providing evidence that the program meets each of Eligibility Requirements and its progress and action plans for meeting fully the Standards and Criteria for Accreditation.
 (The Eligibility Requirements, Standards and Criteria are described and enumerated in the ACAOM Standards and Criteria Handbook.)
 For master’s level programs, please refer to the document entitled "Guide for Preparing the Eligibility Report (Master's Level Programs)” and for doctoral programs, please refer to the document entitled "Guide for Preparing the Eligibility Report (Doctoral Programs).”

 Preparing for Initial Accreditation